2 suspects arrested in probe of deadly 7-Eleven shootings - KESQ

 Russell Browning was shot in the face as he sat in his car outside the La Habra store, he told FOX 11.
 Browning said he saw the suspect and the clerk come out of the store.

 “He was taller than my car, so I didn’t get a good look at him.
-And then all of a sudden, he just lifted the gun and shot,” he told the TV station.
+And then all of a sudden, he just lifted the gun and shot,” he said.

 The Riverside shooting victim was identified by his family as Jason Harrell, 46.
 He was breathing on his own and was no longer in a coma, his brother David Makin told KNBC-TV earlier this week.

-Both of the La Habra victims were released from a hospital on Wednesday, KNBC-TV reported.

 The 7-Eleven convenience store chain on Wednesday offered a $100,000 reward for information leading to the arrest and conviction of the masked gunman.
-It was not immediately clear whether anyone had called police with tips that led to the two arrests.
+Authorities said it was not immediately clear whether anyone will receive money from the reward fund.